aryapatel14/aryapatel14/README.md

 ## Hi, I'm Arya Patel! 👋

-I'm a Systems Design Engineering student at the University of Waterloo, currently seeking Summer 2025 Internship opportunities!
+I'm a Systems Design Engineering student at the University of Waterloo, currently seeking Winter 2026 Internship opportunities!

 🚀 Seeking Opportunities In & Passionate About:
 - Software Development